Main Content Start

 determines to initiate an investigation over the wishes of the

-Any report filed through Title IX which does not meet the requirements to be formally investigated through the Title IX process may still be subject to investigation and determination through the Office of Student Conduct as a Student Code of Conduct violation.
+Any report filed through Title IX which does not meet the requirements to be formally investigated through the Title IX process may still be subject to investigation and determination through the Office of Community Standards as a Student Code of Conduct violation.
 Reports involving college employees will be investigated by Human Resources.

 Title IX Deputy (students)